dimikara/Operationalizing-Machine-Learning/README.md

 The key steps of the project are described below:

 - **Authentication:**
-This step was actually omitted since it could not be implemented in the lab provided by Udacity.
-However, I am still mentioning it here as it is a crucial step if one uses their own Azure account.
+This step was actually omitted since it could not be implemented in the lab space provided by Udacity.
+However, I am still mentioning it here as it is a crucial step if one uses their own Azure account but, apparently, I am not including a screenshot.

 - **Automated ML Experiment:**
 At this point, security is enabled and authentication is completed.
 This step involves the creation of an experiment using Automated ML, configuring a compute cluster, and using that cluster to run the experiment.